 — Luke 1:11-13 NLT

-Father, please accept my obedience in the little, clear, and simple things as an offering of my love to you.
+Father, please accept my obedience, including in the little, clear, and simple things, as an offering of my love to you.
 Take that obedience and bring glory to your name and a blessing to your people whether others know of my part in your plan or not.
-In Jesus' name, and to Jesus' glory, I offer you this prayer and my life.
+In Jesus' name, and to his glory, I offer you this prayer and my life.
 Amen.